-- Appropriate application forms and requested information - ACT FFS analysis - · Copies of Federal (1040 or 1040A) tax returns including W-2 forms
+- · Appropriate application forms and requested information - ACT FFS analysis

 You are responsible for insuring that your application is complete.
 The staff of the Financial Aid Office does not have the time to follow up individually to remind you of missing parts to your application.